Skara Brae: Neolithic lifestyle

-The dwellings contain several stone-built pieces of furniture, including cupboards, dressers, seats, and storage boxes.
+The inhabitants of Skara Brae were makers and users of grooved ware, a distinctive style of pottery that had recently appeared in northern Scotland.
+Once thought to be an underground settlement, the structures are now understood as free-standing stone houses insulated and stabilised with midden.
+The buildings follow a similar layout with a central hearth, beds on either side of the hearth, and a dresser opposite the entrance.

 Each dwelling was entered through a low doorway with a stone slab door which could be shut "by a bar made of bone that slid in bar-holes cut in the stone door jambs."
-Several dwellings offered a small connected antechamber, offering access to a partially covered stone drain leading away from the village.
-It is suggested that these chambers served as indoor toilets.
+A series of drains have been built underneath at least five of the houses, although the extent of this system has not been fully mapped.

 Seven of the houses have similar furniture, with the beds and dressers in the same places in each house.
-The dresser stands against the wall opposite the door and is the first thing seen by anyone entering the dwelling.
+The dresser stands against the wall opposite the door and is the first thing anyone entering the dwelling sees.
 Each of these houses had a larger bed on the right side of the doorway and a smaller one on the left.
-Lloyd Laing noted that this pattern accorded with Hebridean custom up to the early 20th century suggesting that the husband's bed was the larger and the wife's was the smaller.
+Lloyd Laing noted that this pattern accorded with Hebridean custom up to the early 20th century, suggesting that the husband's bed was the larger and the wife's was the smaller.
 The discovery of beads and paint pots in some of the smaller beds may support this interpretation.
-Additional support may come from the recognition that stone boxes lie to the left of most doorways, forcing the person entering the house to turn to the right-hand, "male", side of the dwelling.
+Additional support may come from the recognition that stone boxes are located to the left of most doorways, forcing the person entering the house to turn to the right-hand, "male" side of the dwelling.
 At the front of each bed lie the stumps of stone pillars that may have supported a canopy of fur, another link with recent Hebridean style.